factom-protocol/FIS/FIS/DID.md

 # Motivation

-Decentralized Identifiers are a cross ledger solution to support identities.
+Decentralized Identifiers are a cross ledger solution to support self sovereign identities.
 The Factom Protocol is ideally suited to store DIDs.
-This specification is the first step in creating a single specification for maximum interoperability with regards to identities across products and solutions on top of the Factom protocol.
+This specification is the first step in creating a single specification for maximum interoperability with regards to identities across products and solutions on top of the Factom Protocol.

 ___